acbrandao/Javascript/Javascript_hotReload/README.md

 ![](hotreload_page.PNG?raw=true)
-This is a simple plain vanilla JS file hot-reload checker, It simulates browser hot-reload through a combination of polling and server-sde file checker.
-EXTREMELY SIMPLE SCript to deploy and use.
-Just add one  line of code to the bottom of any web page that you want to re-load on file change.
+This is a simple plain vanilla JS file hot-reload checker, It simulates browser hot-reload through a combination of polling and server-side file checker.

+EXTREMELY SIMPLE SCript to use
+  -  Just add one  line of code to the bottom of any web page that you want to re-load on file change.
+  - then place the file checker ( *hotreload.php* script ) in the server path the same as the page

 ### Prerequisites

 Requires that the web page you want to hot reload be served form a